mnot/I-D/Tools/skel/draft.md

 --- note_Note_to_Readers

-*RFC EDITOR: please remove this sectio before publication*
+*RFC EDITOR: please remove this section before publication*

 The issues list for this draft can be found at <https://github.com/mnot/I-D/labels/SHORTNAME>.